-COLD tire pressures are shown on the Tire and Loading Information label affixed to the driver's door opening.
+COLD tire pressures are shown on the tire and loading information label affixed to the driver side center pillar.

 - 5. Securely store the flat tire and jacking equipment in the vehicle. - 6.
 Place the spare tire cover and the trunk floor carpeting over the damaged tire. - 7.
 Close the trunk.